marcostcchen/app_iot_garden/README.md

 Matheus Sato
 Victor Dias

+## Tecnologies
+- React Native with Typescript
+- Using React Native SQL Lite and Async Storage
+- Charts using React Native Charts Kit

 ## To Start Project
 1 Install the enviroment to run react-native project
 2 yarn install on the project directory